 Feral horses in the Ibex Valley

-There is a group of feral horses in the Ibex Valley that are now considered wildlife.
+There is a group of feral horses in the Ibex Valley.
 You may see horses in this area and won't know if they are feral or domestic.
 You can phone 867-667-5838 to report the horses.

 Reporting livestock welfare concerns

 The National Farm Animal Care Council established standards for the care of livestock based on best practices of the industry.
 In addition, Yukon’s Animal Protection Act specifies the obligations of owners to:

 You can report livestock welfare concerns.
 Phone 867-667-5600.

 - develop a plan to capture them.